Gray's Ferry Tavern: History

-Gray family (1740-95)
+Gray family (1740–1795)

 The inn was established in the mid-1700s by a George Gray, who had purchased 199 acres of land on both sides of the river in what was then Blockley Township (present-day West Philadelphia) and Moyamensing (present-day South Philadelphia).
 The land lay near the "Lower Ferry", one of three across the Schuylkill and the primary link between Philadelphia and points south.
 Gray took over operation of the ferry, which came to be known as Gray's Ferry.

-In 1740, Gray retired, leaving the business to his sons, George Gray (1725-1800), and Robert Gray.
+In 1740, Gray retired, leaving the business to his sons, George Gray and Robert Gray.
 The sons expanded the operations; the inn became known as "Lower Ferry House" or "Gray's Tavern."

-In June 1775, Washington was the guest of honor at a dinner at the tavern shortly after he was appointed commander-in-chief by Congress.
+In June 1775, George Washington was the guest of honor at a dinner at the tavern shortly after he was appointed commander-in-chief of the Continental Army by the Second Continental Congress.
 He was joined by John Adams, Benjamin Franklin, Thomas Jefferson, John Langdon, and Benjamin Rush.

 During the American Revolutionary War, British soldiers took over the inn and surrounding property and erected a series of pontoon bridges.
 The buildings were all but destroyed when they were forced out, but the pontoon bridge survived and was kept in use.
 Gray rebuilt the house and gardens and returned to business.

 In the early 1780s, several acres of the landscape around the tavern were reshaped by Samuel Vaughan, a London merchant who owned plantations in Jamaica and who possessed a zeal for designing gardens.
 Vaughan planted trees and other plants and added winding walkways through groves and arbors and water features.
 "The place was a veritable fairy scene, with bowers, grottoes, waterfalls, bridges, islands, and a most attractive Inn, with tables set upon the greensward," according to a 1922 history journal.
 In effect, Vaughan created "American's first public pleasure park."
 The gardens turned the tavern from merely a travelers' waypoint into a resort spot, easily reached from the city for meals and day trips.

 In 1787, delegates to the Constitutional Convention eager to escape hot and humid Philadelphia came to the tavern.
 In his diaries, Washington noted visits on May 18, June 26, July 17, and September 2.
 At dawn on July 14, James Madison, Manasseh Cutler, and Alexander Hamilton and several others rode out from Philadelphia, ate breakfast on the tavern's "high porch overlooking the river", and returned for the day's deliberations.

 In 1793, Dolley Todd — the future Dolley Madison — and her children took refuge at the inn during an epidemic of yellow fever.
 The disease killed her husband, who declined to leave Philadelphia; the following year, she married James Madison.